 Simple is best.
 People are leery of providing too much information.
 Keep in mind that there is an inverse relation between the number of items to be completed and abandonment rate.

-Use these 7 optimization tips to increase your registration rate:
+Use these 7 optimization tips to increase your event registration rate:

 A professional looking website with well designed pages, navigation, and web forms will build trust.

 Avoid making choices for others.
 If you have an opt-in checkbox for any reason, leave it unchecked by default.